 15A NCAC 02D .0919 COIL COATING

-(a) For the purpose of this Rule, the following definitions apply:
+(a) For the purpose of this Rule, the following definitions shall apply:

 (1) "Coil coating" means the coating of any flat metal sheet or strip that comes in rolls or coils.

 (2) "Quench area" means a chamber where the hot metal exiting the oven is cooled by either a spray of water or a blast of air followed by water cooling.